Payment Glossary: 70+ Payment Terms and Definitions for 2026

 Cart abandonment in payments happens when a buyer reaches checkout but drops off because of authentication friction, missing payment methods, or declines.
 It signals lost revenue and fixable checkout issues.

-Read more about Abandoned CartSynonyms: cart abandonment, checkout abandonment, abandoned checkout
+Abandoned Cartcart abandonment, checkout abandonment, abandoned checkout

 An account range helps payments teams identify the exact card product behind a BIN so they can improve routing, manage fees, and respond to declines more effectively.